As someone who loves cooking with coconut, I am excited to share with you my favorite ways to use coconut in your everyday eating.

 - Substitute it for another oil when baking.
-This article states that you can use the same amount of coconut oil as vegetable oil in a recipe.
-Just keep in mind that you may need to slightly heat your coconut oil first to get it to liquid consistency.
+You can use the same amount of coconut oil as vegetable oil in a recipe.
+Just keep in mind that you may need to slightly heat your coconut oil first to get it to a liquid consistency.

 - Toss it with vegetables for roasting.
 I find that this makes for a tasty alternative to vegetable oil or olive when roasting sweet potatoes, broccoli, bell peppers, zucchini, etc.

 - Spread it on toast.
 It makes for a lighter and slightly sweeter alternative to butter, and I love how it tastes with jam

 - Melt it and pour over popcorn.
 Make a fresh batch of air popped popcorn, pour a little melted coconut oil over top, and sprinkle sea salt to finish.

 Coconut milk (carton)

 By “coconut milk” here I’m referring to the soymilk-like drink you’ll find in cartons in the milk section of the grocery store.

 - Add it to a fruit smoothie.
 My perfect smoothie ratio: 1 cup fresh fruit + 1 cup coconut milk + 1 banana.
 You can even turn the smoothie into delicious healthy popsicles, as explained in this article.

 - Use it to make hot chocolate.
 The coconut adds a subtle coconut flavor to your hot chocolate.
 You can add it to the hot chocolate packets or use it to make homemade hot chocolate.

 - Substitute it for milk when baking.
 Substitute coconut milk for regular milk in cake recipes to cut down on dairy.
 I’ve never had a problem with it.

 Coconut milk (can)